-If you are looking for a lesser known spot in Yosemite National Park that is only 2 miles of hiking and has as good of a view as the top of Half Dome then look no further then Sentinel Dome.
-Sentinel Dome is one of those magical spots that should get more recognition than it does but that is a go-to hike for me every time I am in the park.
-I could spend hours sitting at the top and not get bored.
+If you are looking for a lesser-known spot in Yosemite National Park that has only 2 miles of hiking and almost as good views as the top of Half Dome, then look no further then Sentinel Dome.
+Sentinel Dome is one of those magical spots that should get more recognition than it does, but that is a go-to hike for me every time I am in the park.
+I could spend hours sitting at the top and not get bored of the views.
 If you are interested in checking it out, then read on for all the information.

 - 2.2 miles round trip